Comedy-Drama/ 15 Characters, 8 Men, 6 Women, 1 Either/Or/ Full Length, Two Acts

 Based on the story by Oscar Wilde

-Synopsis: Hard pressed by Lord Arthur Savile, a chiromantist reads the distinguished gentleman’s palms and reveals that he will commit a murder.
-Obsessed with the revelation, and in love with his fiancée, Lord Savile is concerned that he might murder her.
-He finds a solution: Killing someone else.
+Synopsis: A chiromantist reads Lord Arthur Savile’s palms and reveals that the distinguished gentleman is destined to commit a murder.
+Obsessed with the news, Lord Savile becomes concerned that he might murder his beloved fiancée, Sybil Merton.
+He finds a solution: Kill someone else instead.

 Performance rights must be secured before production

-Lord Arthur Savile’s Crime was first read at Theatre 62 in Adelaide, c.
-1975.
+Lord Arthur Savile’s Crime was first read at Theatre 62 in Adelaide, Australia in 1975.